redhat-openstack/website/source/rdo-manager/index.html.md

 ---
 title: RDO-Manager
-authors: athomas, hewbrocca, jcoufal, jistr
+authors: athomas, hewbrocca, jcoufal, jistr, snecklifter
 wiki_title: RDO-Manager
 wiki_revision_count: 49
-wiki_last_updated: 2015-07-23
+wiki_last_updated: 2016-01-11
 ---

 # RDO-Manager

-## About

 RDO-Manager is an OpenStack Deployment & Management tool for RDO.
 It is based on [OpenStack TripleO](http://wiki.openstack.org/wiki/TripleO) project and its philosophy is inspired by Spinal Stack project.